shroglck/open-pi-zero/README.md

 I have only trained with either fractal or bridge dataset (unlabeled skipped) so far (training with mixed OXE data soon).
 Links to the models:
  [Bridge-Uniform](https://huggingface.co/allenzren/open-pi-zero/blob/main/bridge_uniform_step19296_2024-12-26_22-31_42.pt) | [Bridge-Beta](https://huggingface.co/allenzren/open-pi-zero/blob/main/bridge_beta_step19296_2024-12-26_22-30_42.pt) | [Fractal-Uniform](https://huggingface.co/allenzren/open-pi-zero/blob/main/fractal_uniform_step29576_2024-12-31_22-26_42.pt) | [Fractal-Beta](https://huggingface.co/allenzren/open-pi-zero/blob/main/fractal_beta_step29576_2024-12-29_13-10_42.pt)

-Uniform and Beta stands for the schedule for sampling flow matching timesteps during training: Uniform samples uniformly between 0 and 1, and Beta, proposed by Pi0, samples with higher density at earlier timesteps.
+Uniform and Beta denotes the mode for sampling flow matching timesteps during training: Uniform samples uniformly between 0 and 1, and Beta, proposed by Pi0, samples with higher density at earlier timesteps.

 Run an trial in Simpler after downloading a checkpoint (see the list of tasks in the script)
 ```console